gustavo-pimenta/Unicorn_Mazer/README.md

 A new (and much better) version start to be developed in 2020 october and will be released as soon as possible.

-All pixel art of the game was made by myself in the pixel art tool: https://www.pixilart.com/
+All pixel art of the game was made by myself in the pixel art tool: https://www.pixilart.com/ All game musics and sound effects were free obtained from the website https://freesound.org/

 ## Team

-* Gustavo Pimenta - Developer / Coder
+* Gustavo Pimenta - Game Developer / Python Coder /
-* Elayres Abreu - Designer / Pixel Artist